Hello from Steve G1XOW in Nottinghamshire, England.

-I'M A COMPUSIVE DX'er, but I also like to have a good ragchew.
-I follow the DX Code of Conduct - best practice in Amateur Radio matters to me, and it should also matter to you!
-Please don't make QRM or use partial callsigns - you won't get in my log like that.
-I NEVER work contesters in a DX Window
+I am a COMPULSIVE DX'er.
+I also like to have a good ragchew with freinds.
+I follow the DX Code - best practice in Amateur Radio is important to me, and it should be important to you.
+Please don't QRM, or use a partial callsign - you won't get in my log like that !